saatsky/hierarchy_pai/README.md

 - **Hierarchical planning** — a Planner agent breaks any goal into 3–8 structured steps with explicit dependencies
 - **Specialist AI agents** — the Planner automatically assigns one of 12 domain experts (Backend Architect, Frontend Developer, AI Engineer, etc.) to each step; fully overridable in the review phase
+- **Agent Skills** — file-based system prompt packages (SKILL.md) that override a specialist's default prompt with a specific methodology; assignable per step or when redoing a step
 - **Parallel wave execution** — independent steps run concurrently; dependent steps wait only for their specific prerequisites
 - **Real-time Kanban board** — watch steps move through Queue → Running → Done / Failed live, with the agent specialist shown on each card
 - **Per-step model selection** — assign a different LLM model to each step
 - **Step output preview** — click any completed step card to read the full output before it reaches the aggregator
+- **Redo with override** — re-run any completed step with a different specialist and/or skill to iterate towards a better output
 - **Failure recovery** — retry only the failed steps, or skip them and aggregate what succeeded
 - **Multiple LLM providers** — local (Jan.ai, Ollama) and cloud (OpenAI, Anthropic, Custom endpoint)
+- **Light / dark theme** — toggle between light and dark mode; preference persisted in localStorage
 - **Configurable retries** — tune LangChain chain-level retries to balance speed vs reliability
 - **Docker-ready** — single `docker compose up --build` to run anywhere